DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/aac_validation.md

     :emphasize-lines: 24-25
 ```

-## Validator Plugins
+### Definition Validator Plugins
+Each plugin can register multiple definition validators, each of which provides a validation function that's used to validate any corresponding definition structures.
+It's recommended that plugins have a small, narrow scope of responsibility by focusing on a single validation, but multiple validators can be registered.
+Definition validators are registered via the plugin function `plugin.register_definition_validations(...)`

-Each validator plugin provides its validation function to the core package via pluggy hooks.
-Each validator plugin should provide one validation function with the following signature:
+Each schema validator must implement a validation function with the following signature/interface:

 ```{eval-rst}
 .. literalinclude:: ../../../../python/src/aac/plugins/validators/exclusive_fields/_validate_exclusive_fields.py